angx-system/angeliax/SCHEMA.md

 The enum is intentionally minimal and stable.
 Evaluate nodes by primary function, not surface label — sanitation maps to health, transportation to connectivity, educational infrastructure to the relevant domain.
 Use `other` only when the work genuinely cannot be mapped to an existing category.

-ANGX is for actors operating outside established institutional frameworks — independent builders, small farms, open hardware and appropriate-tech fabricators, community network operators, citizen-science instrument builders, patient-led medical device communities, disaster-response teams improvising fixes under real conditions.
+ANGX is for actors with no institution already vouching for the operational reality of their work — independent builders, small farms, open hardware and appropriate-tech fabricators, community network operators, citizen-science instrument builders, patient-led medical device communities, disaster-response teams improvising fixes under real conditions.
 If a school, hospital, company, or agency already tracks and reports this work through official channels, ANGX is not the right place for it.

 ---